 If you want to move swiftly through your inbox, nothing is better than good old shortcuts.
 But you need to know them!
 Batch assigning or archiving conversations, taking the lead on a message (with “q”) or commenting (“m”) are just a key away.
 Also hit “r” for reply or “e” for archive.

 You and your team might feel like you’re often giving the same replies to frequently asked questions.
-Instead of typing them over and over again, you can set up canned responses.
+Instead of typing them over and over again, you can set up message templates.
 They will then appear in the text box when you are typing an email.
 They’re entirely customizable so that you can still add that little something that makes your emails so special.